chepeniv/hacksprint_fall2024_retrospective/essay.md

-was the positive reception and interest the algorithm and encoding, i had came up with, received from my peers and instructor. it was quite validating to see my hard work appreciated by people i respect. i ended up basically giving a short impromptu lecture on the way my algorithm works after the formal ceremony. that was cool.
+was the positive reception and interest the algorithm and encoding, i had came up with, received from my peers and instructor. it was quite validating to see my hard work appreciated by people i respect. i ended up basically giving a short impromptu lecture on the way my algorithm works after the formal presentation ceremony. that was cool.

 %% now, i'm just relieved that it's over, and feeling liberated to finally have
 %% time to my self, so that i can take care of my own life. the laundry has pilled